trev-dev/emacs/README.md

 ```

-<a id="org59e5068"></a>
+<a id="orge6daa8e"></a>

 ## Helper Functions

 Many people configure their emacs with the help of macros such as `use-package`.
 I prefer to keep my init lower-level and simple.
-I have written some simple functions that will make configuration less repetative.
+I have written some simple functions that will make configuration less repetitive.

 Using my own functions for the things I want or need keeps my overall package load smaller.